just4jc/bot-education/Student-Resources/Labs/Node/Lab1_SetupCheck.md

 ## Instructions

 3. Open the "local dev" folder in VSCode.
-1. In terminal install packages with:
+1. In terminal install packages with (will pull in from the package.json file):
-  - `$npm install`
+  - `npm install`
-3. Start the process in the command terminal (or use VSCode's integrated terminal with (type into the commmand prompt):
+3. Start the process in the command terminal (or use VSCode's integrated terminal) by typing into the commmand prompt:
-  - `$ node server.js`
+  - `node server.js`

+  > Doesn't work?
+Windows not able to find the node command?
+Try adding `NODE_PATH` as a System variable in the Advanced tab of the System Properties dialog and set to the path `%AppData%\npm\node_modules` (Windows 7/8/10) or wherever npm was installed.

-5. Start the emulator (make sure this is in your PATH or go to its folder) with:
+5. Start the emulator (make sure this is in your PATH or go to its folder or search for "botframework-emulator").
-  - Open the emulator (search for "botframework-emulator").
 *  Click on "Enter your endpoint URL", click on the URL, keep App ID and App Password empty, hit "Connect"
 * Test with a few phrases.
 Try "hi" and "echo".
+* Take a look at `server.js` file and see if you can modify the messages and follow any exercises.